NVIDIA/NeMo/tutorials/llm/mamba/mamba.rst

     * Large models (8b)
         * Access to at least 2 NVIDIA GPUs with a cumulative memory of at least 80GB, for example: 2 x H100-80GB or 2 x A100-80GB.

-* LoRA Fine-Tuning (Mamba2-Hybrid only) System Configuration
-    * Access to at least 1 NVIDIA GPU with a cumulative memory of at least 80GB, for example: 1 x H100-80GB or 1 x A100-80GB.

 * A Docker-enabled environment, with `NVIDIA Container Runtime <https://developer.nvidia.com/container-runtime>`_ installed, which will make the container GPU-aware.

-* `Authenticate with NVIDIA NGC <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#ngc-authentication>`_, and download `NGC CLI Tool <https://docs.nvidia.com/nim/large-language-models/latest/getting-started.html#ngc-cli-tool>`_.

 Step-by-step Guide for Fine-Tuning